pratiketmore10/Flutter-home_screen_chart_screen-app/README.md

 Instructions:

-Run the command flutter run in the terminal to see the output of this code.
+Run the command "flutter run" in the terminal to see the output of this code.